maverickdeepak/maverickdeepak/README.md

 <h3 align="center">A passionate Front end Developer from India 🚩</h3>

 - 🔭 I’m currently working as an Front end Developer for an Organization
-- 🌱 I’m currently Working on React JS and Noee JS
+- 🌱 I’m currently Working on React JS and Node JS
 - 👯 I’m looking to collaborate on WordPress, Shopify and React JS Projects
 - 💬 Ask me about HTML5, CSS3, JavaScript, jQuery, BootStrap, WordPress, APIs, Shopify etc
 - 📫 How to reach me: <a href="mailto:chauhandeephp@gmail.com">chauhandeephp@gmail.com</a>